Mechanising G\"odel-L\"ob provability logic in HOL Light: Implementing G3KGL

-In order to make the automation of the process easier, among the hypotheses of each goal-stack we make explicit the assumptions about the transitivity of the accessibility relation \verb|(trans)|, the left-to-right direction of the standard forcing condition for the $\Box$ \verb|(boxl1)|, \verb|(boxl1)|, and the right-to-left direction of the forcing condition for the same modality in \verb|ITF| models \verb|(boxr1),(boxr2)|.
-This way the formal counterparts of $Trans$, $\mathcal{L}\Box$ and $\mathcal{R}\Box^{\textit{L\"ob}}$ can be properly executed by combining standard tactics and applying the results to those meta-hypotheses made explicit.
+In order to make the automation of the process easier, among the hypotheses of each goal stack, we make explicit the assumptions about the transitivity of the accessibility relation, the left-to-right direction of the standard forcing condition for the $\Box$, and, separately, the right-to-left direction of the forcing condition for the same modality in \verb|ITF| models.
+This way, the formal counterparts of, respectively, $\textit{Trans}$, $\mathcal{L}\Box$, and $\mathcal{R}\Box^{\textit{L\"ob}}$ can be executed adequately by combining standard tactics of HOL Light.

-Our classical propositional tactics implement, for purely practical reasons, left and right rules for the (bi)implication free fragment of $\mathcal{L}$: this implies that the only intermediate tactics determining a branching in the derivation tree -- i.e., the generation of subgoals in HOL Light goal-stack -- are those corresponding to $\mathcal{L}\vee$ and $\mathcal{R}\wedge$.
-The translation of a formula of $\mathcal{L}_{LS}$, given as a goal, to its equivalent formula in the implemented fragment is produced automatically by means of the conversions for the negation and conjunctive normal forms already implemented in the theorem prover:\footnote{Here \verb|HOLDS_NNFC_UNFOLD| is the formal theorem stating that the definition of the predicate \verb|holds| can be rephrased, for purely propositional formulas, by using only conjunction, disjunction and negation as operators at the meta-level.}
+Our classical propositional tactics implement, for purely practical reasons, left and right rules for the (bi) implication-free fragment of $\mathcal{L}$.
+Therefore, the only intermediate tactics determining a branching in the derivation tree -- i.e.~the generation of subgoals in HOL Light goal-stack -- are those corresponding to $\mathcal{L}\vee$ and $\mathcal{R}\wedge$.
+The translation of a formula of $\mathcal{L}_{LS}$, given as a goal, to its equivalent formula in the implemented fragment is produced by our conversion \verb+HOLDS_NNFC_UNFOLD_CONV+ \srclinkfoot{swh:1:cnt:4af3d48af0f8b3c2dcef2680c9814f57c342ae2a;origin=https://github.com/jrh13/hol-light;visit=swh:1:snp:fe1b3b83e1dd2bde44d3698f723b25c949de2851;anchor=swh:1:rev:ab57c07ff0105fef75a9fcdd179eda0d26854ba3;path=/GL/decid.ml;lines=128-131}.
 A similar conversion is defined for the labelled formulas that appear among the hypotheses, i.e.~on the left-hand side of our formal sequents.

-Left rules for propositional connectives are handled by specific tactics: each of them is defined by using HOL Light theorem tactic(al)s, which can be thought of as operators on a given goal taking theorems as input to apply a resulting tactic to the latter.
+Specific tactics handle left rules for propositional connectives: each is defined by using HOL Light theorem tactic(al)s, which can be thought of as operators on a given goal, taking theorems as input to apply a resulting tactic to the latter.
 For instance, the left rule for negation $\mathcal{L}\neg$ is defined by